santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Automatic Imports.md

 	- hash setting inside arr modal
 - need to parse changes better
 - need to improve styling for view changes / conflicts
-- CUTOFF NOT BEING COMPILED PROPERLY FOR 2160p REMUX!!!!
-- currently working on TESTING 2160p REMUX
-- NEED TO DEAL WITH DANGLING REFERENCES DELETING REGEX PATTERNS AND CUSTOM FORMATS